-During the war, fearing a maritime attack by the international coalition, the Iraqi forces used the oil pipelines from Kuwait to dump oil into the Persian Gulf and thus avoid any possibility of aggression coming from the sea.
-In what became known as one of the largest oil spills in history, more than were intentionally released, 1.3 million tons of oil to the sea, which caused catastrophic and irreversible damage to the local fauna and flora, and harmed more than 700 kilometers of coastal territory and its respective communities, affecting, above all, Kuwait and Saudi Arabia.
+During the war, fearing a maritime attack by the international coalition, Iraqi forces used Kuwait's oil pipelines to dump oil into the Persian Gulf and thus prevent any possibility of aggression from the sea.
+In what became known as one of the largest oil spills in history, were intentionally launched more than 1.3 million tons of oil to the sea, which caused catastrophic and irreversible damage to the local fauna and flora, and harmed more than 700 kilometers of coastal territory and respective communities, affecting, above all, Kuwait and Saudi Arabia.

-The international response to this spill - considered a crime of environmental terrorism - it was quick.
-However, economic interests meant that the cleanup efforts, which would last for years, were focused on recovering oil offshore, so that it could be reused, leaving aside the cleaning of beaches and the coastal area, which were severely affected.
+The international response to this spill - considered a crime of environmental terrorism - was quick.
+However, economic interests meant that the cleanup efforts, which would last for years, were focused on recovering the oil offshore so that it could be reused, leaving aside the cleaning of beaches and the severely affected coastal region.

-Even so, despite the tragic dimension of the spill, something as bad or worse was yet to come.
-When forced to leave Kuwaiti territory, Saddam Hussein ordered his troops that, during the withdrawal, they would set all the oil wells on fire that they managed along the way.
-In an event that became known as Kuwait fires, about 700 oil wells were deliberately set on fire, as part of a scorched earth tactic.
+Even so, despite the tragic scale of the spill, something as bad or worse was yet to come.
+When forced to leave Kuwaiti territory, Saddam Hussein ordered his troops that, during the withdrawal, set fire to all the oil wells that they managed along the way.
+In an event that became known as Kuwait fires, about 700 oil wells were deliberately set on fire as part of a scorched earth tactic.

 Some of these fires took 9 months to be extinguished and the environmental consequences are immense.
-The air pollution was one of the main consequences of these fires, due to the smoke and the release of toxic gases and fine particles into the atmosphere.
-The smoke clouds could be seen from space and, on land, the Kuwait desert was covered in soot, having been described by Larry Radke from the National Center for Atmospheric Research of the United States of America, as “(...) painted black.”
+Air pollution was one of the main consequences of these fires, due to the smoke and the release of toxic gases and fine particles into the atmosphere.
+The smoke clouds could be seen from space and, on land, the Kuwait desert was covered with soot, described by Larry Radke, from the United States National Center for Atmospheric Research, as “(...) painted black”.

-Moreover, although there is no exact estimate of the quantity, the massive burning of oil has released into the atmosphere unimaginable doses of carbon dioxide (CO2) and other greenhouse gases.
+Moreover, although there is no exact estimate of the quantity, the massive burning of oil caused releases into the atmosphere unimaginable doses of carbon dioxide (CO2) and other greenhouse gases.

-Finally, one of the most serious aspects was the contamination of the waters.
-The oil spill in rivers, lakes, and underground aquifers contaminated various water sources, a resource that is already scarce in the region.
+Finally, one of the most serious aspects was the water contamination.
+The oil spill in rivers, lakes, and underground aquifers contaminated several water sources, a resource that is already scarce in the region.
 All of this contributed to the destruction of biodiversity, with the death of many animals and extensive damage to the local vegetation.

 How AI can help the environment